dsorchard/.github/profile/README.md

 </details>

 ## 💧 The Resources
 > Learn the concepts.
-Build examples.
+Revisit papers/slides.
+Build counterexamples.
 Defend your understanding.
+Think like a scientist.

 <details>
 <summary>Read More</summary>